scania-digital-design-system/sdds/tegel/src/components/accordion/accordion-item/readme.md

 ### `toggleAccordionItem() => Promise<void>`

-Method for toggling the expanded state of the accordion item.
+Method for toggeling the expanded state of the accordion item.

 #### Returns